novnc/noVNC/docs/API.md

 | username | User that authenticates
 | password | Password for user
 | target   | String specifying target machine or session

-__RFB onFBUReceive and on FBUComplete callback details__

-The onFBUReceive callback is invoked when a frame buffer update message has been received from the server but before the RFB class has done any additional handling.
-The onFBUComplete callback is invoked with the same information but after the RFB class has handled the message.

-The 'fbu' parameter is an object with the following structure:

-    {
-        x:            FBU_x_position,
-        y:            FBU_y_position,
-        width:        FBU_width,
-        height:       FBU_height,
-        encoding:     FBU_encoding_number,
-        encodingName: FBU_encoding_string
-    }